maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 `safe://<subName>.<publicName>`

 - GET the Mutable Data for a given `Public Name`.
-- GET the `Resolvable Map` for this Mutable Data entry.
+- Parse the retrieved `Resolvable Map`.
 - Resolve the `Sub Name` graph from this `Resolvable Map`.

 Unavailability of any data being dereferenced will throw an error.